Home / Population and society / Articles / How many homeless people are in the US? What does the data miss?

 Localities approach point-in-time counts differently.
 Many use a public places count, where volunteers and workers visit locations where homeless people are believed to congregate.
 Police officers are sometimes used to help identify survey locations or access potentially dangerous areas, such as abandoned buildings.
 However, police presence can also cause homeless individuals to be less forthcoming with information.

-There are several drawbacks of public places counts.
+There are several drawbacks of counts in public places.
 First, they rely on a known list of places where homeless people may gather, which could lead to an undercount.
-People living in cars or checking in and out of motels are missed.
+People living in cars or checking in and out of motels may be missed.
 People may also deliberately hide to avoid the count.

 Sheltered homeless individuals are easier to track because they more consistently interact with government resources.
 The Homeless Management Information Systems track characteristics of people using homeless services such as emergency shelters and transitional housing.
 Some localities also supplement this data with surveys.